-She acquiesced anytime I wanted sex, and sometimes had difficulty keeping all her clothes on at any given time.
+She acquiesced anytime I wanted sex which was good while it lasted because I didn’t have to frequent TubeV Sex and other pleasurable sites as much, sometimes she had difficulty keeping all her clothes on at any given time.
 My girls grew accustomed to seeing her walk around the beach house in various stages of undress, dispelling any notions they might have had about our chastity.

 A week went by, and even though she was a school teacher from Arizona and had the entire summer off, she needed to make a few calls in order to extend her vacation.

 So the next week there were four of us walking down the beach.
 The ocean lay calm under a cloudless sky, and the waves coming onto the shore arrived not as ocean waves, but merely ripples like the waves children make in their wading pools, and made the sound of a babbling brook, washing one row of tiny seashells upon another with each successive slap of the water.
 We were carefree.

 “Samantha!
 Samantha!” came the sound of a man’s voice from behind us.

 Samantha turned, stunned for a second, and then recovered.
 “Joe, what are you doing here?
 What a surprise!”
 Samantha said as she hugged the man strongly.
 “Joe, meet Rick and his daughters.”